b-twice/arcgis-rest-toolbox/README.md

 All metadata is carried through no matter what method you use to pull down attachments, either through exporting to a geodatabase or pulling attachments with this tool.

-However, if you are using one of Esri's mobile app, such as Collector or the "Green" App, and you are adding an attachment with a photo taken from within the app to a feature service with attachments enabled, no metadata will be added.
+However, if you are using one of Esri's mobile app, such as Collector or the "Green" App, and you are adding a photo taken from within the app to a feature service, no metadata will be added.

-If you experience anything otherwise, notify and I will look into.
+If you experience anything otherwise, notify me and I will look into.

 Please provide any feedback or improvements to the code.